the-5-important-factors-in-singapore-property-investment

 Demographic And Lifestyle Changes

-As illustrated above, the capital appreciation of leasehold properties can actually be higher than freehold, in addtion to higher rental yields for properties with similar attributes.
+As illustrated above, the capital appreciation of leasehold properties can actually be higher than freehold, in addition to higher rental yields for properties with similar attributes.
 Nevertheless, buying a property should come with an exit strategy to maximise your ROI as its rate of capital appreciation tends to taper off, or even fall, as the property ages.
-This is irregardless of it being a freehold or 99-year leasehold property.
+This is regardless of whether it is a freehold or 99-year leasehold property.

 You can always reassess your investment or asset progression options later, including buying a second property, when your finances improve.